From past to future, here’s the ultimate journey of design.

 Augmented and Virtual Reality.

 In VR, you wear a headset and enter into a whole new virtual world.
-A world where you won’t see real-world elements, rather elements from the computer-generated world you’re in.
-VR doesn’t take into account where you are physically, it takes you to a world of its own.
+A world where you won’t see real-world elements, but rather elements from the computer-generated world you’re in.
+VR doesn’t take into account where you are physical, it takes you to a world of its own.

 The HTC Vive Cosmos, the PlayStation VR, the Oculus Quest, the Valve Index, and other headsets are some popular designs working on VR technology.